mdiebolt/persist-js/javascripts/persist.coffee.md

         [directories..., fileName] = path.split '/'

-        # treat the file as a directory if there is no extension
+Treat the file as a directory if there is no extension.

         unless isFile(fileName)
           directories.push(fileName)
           fileName = ''

-        # file data is provided
+File data is provided.

         if data?
           directoryPath = constructDirectoryPath(directories)

-          # see if there are already files saved in this
-          # directory.
-Otherwise, create a new directory
+Check if there are already files saved in this directory.
+Otherwise, create a new directory.

           files = safeParse(safeGet(directoryPath)) || {}

           if isFile(fileName)
             files[fileName] = data

           localStorage.setItem(directoryPath, JSON.stringify(files))

-        # no data was provided so we're using this as a getter
+No data was provided so we're using this as a getter.

         else
           if isFile(fileName)
             directoryPath = constructDirectoryPath(directories)